 1. White vs Brown Eggs

 Contrary to what many think, there are no nutritional differences between white and brown eggs; quite simply white hens produce white eggs and brown hens produce brown eggs.
-However, because brown hens are bigger, they eat more and so brown eggs are slightly more expensive to produce than whites are.
+However, because brown hens are

 2. Free-Run Eggs